 WHEN TO GO TO THE UNITED ARAB EMIRATES

-Best period to visit UAE is from October to April.
+The best period to visit the UAE is from October to April.

 It is hot most of the year, and the small size of the country means that climate changes are virtually non-existent, except for a slight temperature difference between the cities, all clustered on the coast, and the interior Land, which is desert.